abhijind/tic-tac-toe-pwa/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## TODOs
+1. Add routing capabilities in application.
+2. Migrate TSLint to ESLint.
+(TSLint is deprecated.)
+3.